cloudant/sync-android/doc/migration.md

 also [this section on exceptions](#changes-to-exceptions) for more details on other changes to exception handling.

+`createJsonIndex` and `createTextIndex` will return an existing equivalent index if it exists, regardless of the requested index name.
+See the javadoc for these methods for more details.

 The `close` method has been removed.
 The native resources used by the indexes database are released when the owning `DocumentStore` has `close` called on it.